 The focus on emotive vocal performances, sentimental lyrics, and influences from commercial-friendly music genres has opened a new and financially viable market for synthwave.
 The divergent, hybrid sound of popwave has already proven capable of attracting a massive following from Generation Z listeners, and by casting aside many of synthwave’s ‘80s underpinnings, these artists have created a clearer path to monetary rewards for their work.
 As popwave artists like Gunship and The Midnight continue to push outward into mainstream styles, artists outside the synthwave genre increasingly incorporate the retrowave visual aesthetic into their album artwork, even if their music is unrelated.
 2018 is certain to see many more producers tap into synthwave’s new commercial possibilities.

 Outrun isn’t dead…yet.
-The average shelf life of a music genre is between 12 and 15 years, and since 2008 can generally be marked as outrun’s birth year, the clock is ticking.
-The original synthwave sound was still going strong in 2017, though as an increasing number of artists explore the edges of the genre and a younger crowd of fans and producers come to the scene with no personal memories of the ‘80s and little knowledge of music from the era, the sounds of true synthwave music appear to be entering their final years of retro glory.
+However, the average shelf life of a music genre is between 12 and 15 years, and since 2008 can roughly be marked as outrun’s first full year of life, the clock is ticking.
+The outrun sound was still going strong in 2017, though as an increasing number of older artists explore the edges of the genre and a younger crowd of fans and producers come to the scene with no personal memories of the ‘80s and little knowledge of music from the era, the sounds of true synthwave music appear to be entering their final years of retro glory.

 The Rise of Cybersynth